assume-framework/assume/docs/source/learning.rst

-The Leanring Implementation in ASSUME
+The Learning Implementation in ASSUME
 ---------------------------
-Based on the described multi-agent RL approach we integrated these functionialities in ASSUME.
-In general we only need to make adjustments in the bidding strategy of the power plants.
+Based on the described multi-agent RL approach we integrated these functionalities in ASSUME.
+In general, we only need to make adjustments in the bidding strategy of the power plants.
-The rest of the learning capabilities are implemented in the learning role, whihc only needs to be adjusted in advanced case studies with ASSUME.
+The rest of the learning capabilities are implemented in the learning role, which only needs to be adjusted in advanced case studies with ASSUME.

 ##### **The Actor**
 We will explain the way learning works in ASSUME starting from the interface to the simulation, namely the bidding strategy of the power plants.
-The bidding strategy, per definition in ASSUME, defines the way we formulate bids based on the technical restricitons of the unit.
+The bidding strategy, per definition in ASSUME, defines the way we formulate bids based on the technical restrictions of the unit.
-In a learning setting this is done by the actor network.
+In a learning setting, this is done by the actor network.
 Which maps the observation to an action.
-The observation thereby os managed and collected by the units operator as summarized in the following picture.
+The observation thereby is managed and collected by the units operator as summarized in the following picture.

 .. image:: img/ActorTask.jpg